-- caudal regression syndrome (has associated sacral agenesis and lower limb hypoplasia
+- caudal regression syndrome: associated sacral agenesis and lower limb hypoplasia

-- can be variable depending on the site of atresia (e.g high or low) , level of impaction with meconium and physiological effects such as straining.
+- can be variable depending on the site of atresia (i.e. high or low), level of meconium impaction and physiological effects such as straining

-- may show multiple dilated bowel loops with with absence of rectal gas
+- may show multiple dilated bowel loops with an absence of rectal gas

 - may show bowel dilatation

-- an infra coccygeal or transperineal approach may allow differentiation between a high or low sub-type 4.
+- an infracoccygeal or transperineal approach may allow differentiation between high and low subtypes 4

 - 1. Harris RD, Nyberg DA, Mack LA et-al. Anorectal atresia: prenatal sonographic diagnosis.
 AJR Am J Roentgenol.
 1987;149 (2): 395-400.
 AJR Am J Roentgenol (abstract) - Pubmed citation